Ashritha-Ash/Advanced-Java/1a_Array List & Linked List/README.md

-listopertion :[Develop a Java program for adding elements [Apple, Banana, Orange] into an ArrayList and a LinkedList to perform the following operations with different functions directed as follows
+Listopertions :[Develop a Java program for adding elements [Apple, Banana, Orange] into an ArrayList and a LinkedList to perform the following operations with different functions directed as follows
 1. Adding elements, 2.
 Adding element at specific index, 3.
 Adding multiple elements, 4.